azizullahtanvir/azizullahtanvir/README.md

 # Hi, I'm Aziz Ullah Tanvir 👋

 ## About Me
-I'm a student based in Bangladesh, pursuing two degrees simultaneously:
 - **CCE** (Computer and Communication Engineering)
 - **BSc in Computer Science** at University of the People (UoPeople)